 What time is Britannia on TV?

-All nine episodes will be available to watch on demand from that date.
+All nine episodes are available to watch on demand from Thursday 18th.

 What is it about?